vlang/v/doc/docs.md

 #### `-compress`

 This flag executes `upx` to compress the resultant executable, reducing its size by around 50%-70%.
+The executable will be uncompressed at runtime, so it will take a bit more time to start.
+It will also take extra RAM initially, as the compressed version of the app will be loaded into memory, and then expanded to another chunk of memory.
+Debugging such an application can be a bit harder, if you do not account for it.
+Some antivirus programs also use heuristics, that trigger more often for compressed applications.

 **When to Use**

-- For really tiny environments, where the size of the executable on the file system, or when deploying is important.
-The executable will be uncompressed at runtime, so it will take a bit more time to start.
+- For really tiny environments, where the size of the executable on the file system, or when deploying is important (docker containers, rescue disks etc).

 **When to Avoid**

-- When you need to debug the application, or when your app's startup time is extremely important (where 1-2ms can be meaningful for you).
+- When you need to debug the application
+- When the app's startup time is extremely important (where 1-2ms can be meaningful for you)
+- When you can not afford to allocate more memory during application startup
+- When you are deploying an app to users with antivirus software that could misidentify your app as malicious, just because it decompresses its code at runtime.

 #### PGO (Profile-Guided Optimization)